 In 2013 the government first introduced a change to the permitted development rights for office accommodation to allow change of use and conversion to residential without the need for planning permission.
 Although this has yielded 185 new homes it has led to a substantial loss in office floorspace within the District.
-As at 31st March 2016, the District has lost approximately 17,000 m2 of office floorspace within 12 buildings in this way.
-A further 4900 m2 could be lost from schemes yet to be implemented.
+As at 31st March 2016, the District has lost approximately 17,000 m of office floorspace within 12 buildings in this way.
+A further 4900 m could be lost from schemes yet to be implemented.
 This loss in office accommodation is reflected in the high proportion of office need identified by the Economic Needs Study (see table X).
-We can protect office provision from future conversion in this way by removing the permitted development rights through an Article 4 direction.
+The Council can protect office provision from future conversion in this way by removing the permitted development rights through an Article 4 direction.

 Existing employment allocations are protected from redevelopment through Core Strategy policy SP8.
 The policy states that sites will be retained in business use unless it can be demonstrated that there is no reasonable prospect of their take up or continued use for business purposes up to 2026.
-The Allocations and Development Management Plan gives further details as to what is expected to be demonstrated.
-It has been suggested that we include a "redevelopment hierarchy" for allocated employment sites outlining the order in which the redevelopment of existing employment sites should be considered subject to marketing and suitable evidence with B use classes to be considered first followed by other employment generating uses.
+The Allocations and Development Management Plan gives further details as to what the Council will expect to be demonstrated.
+It has been suggested that the Council include a "redevelopment hierarchy" for allocated employment sites outlining the order in which the redevelopment of existing employment sites should be considered subject to marketing and suitable evidence with B use classes to be considered first.
 It will be up to applicants to demonstrate how the site is unsuitable for all non-residential uses which may provide jobs and employment opportunities before a wholly residential scheme will be considered.

 Some existing employment sites are older and may no longer be fit for purpose in the longer term as business practices change.
-We will need to consider the replacement and redevelopment of existing sites where the quantity of employment provision is retained and or additional provision can be accommodated.
+The Council will need to consider the replacement and redevelopment of existing sites where the quantity of employment provision is retained and or additional provision can be accommodated.
 This will include the replacement of older poorer quality units with modern premises.

 The ADMP requires any redevelopment of non-allocated employment land for residential development to be subject to a minimum of 6 months marketing for business use not restricted to the existing use.
-Notwithstanding points made in the above paragraph, we are considering increasing this minimum period to 12 months to better reflect the importance of the smaller non-allocated sites in providing jobs for the local community.
+Notwithstanding points made in the above paragraph, the Council are considering increasing this minimum period to 12 months to better reflect the importance of the smaller non-allocated sites in providing jobs for the local community.
 The District's economy relies on smaller businesses with approximately 91% of them having less than 10 employees.
 The increased time will also make the marketing more robust as it will take account of seasonal fluctuations in the employment market.
-Similarly, it is suggested that the bar is raised in relation to the conversion of agricultural buildings to residential, to ensure that the agricultural permission is not being used as a loophole to create residential dwellings.

-The Local Plan also has aspirations to regenerate some areas of the District which would benefit from improved housing, employment and services and facilities, details of these are included in the relevant place_making area section.
+The Local Plan also has aspirations to regenerate some areas of the District which would benefit from improved housing, employment and services and facilities, details of these are included in the relevant placemaking area section.
 The redevelopment and regeneration of Swanley Town Centre and the Sevenoaks Northern area could create real economic benefits for the local area as well as the wider District.